zihaosheng/zihaosheng.github.io/_pages/about.md

 # 🔥 News
+- *2025.11*: Excited to start my research internship at **Bosch USA** on foundation models and autonomous driving 🤗
 - *2025.06*: I will attend **CVPR 2025** to present on our latest work [Talk2Traffic](https://zihaosheng.github.io/Talk2Traffic/)&nbsp;🎉🎉
 - *2025.05*: Honored to be selected as one of four UW–Madison nominees for the **Google PhD Fellowship** 🙌
 - *2025.03*: We are invited by a leading autonomous driving company to give a talk on our recent project [VLM-RL](https://www.huang-zilin.com/VLM-RL-website/)&nbsp;🚗✨